petaflot/bytes_as_braille/README.md

 Following suggestions on #python, the output can be colored at will so one can make specific bytes be very visible.

-In addition to being more compact, this makes it much easier to see patterns in blobs.
+In addition to being more compact, this makes it much easier to see patterns in blobs ; specifically, bitmap images can be printed on a term easily :-)

 ![Use cases](docs/_static/images/screenshot.png)